 This appendix presents current and recent data regarding the performance and type of single family mortgage loans that are either Authority assets or potential liabilities of the Authority because of certain payment and repurchase obligations.
-Also disclosed is the aggregate balance and percentage of single family mortgage loans in forbearance.
-The single family mortgage loans that are assets are pledged to the Commonwealth Mortgage Bonds Resolution, pledged to the Homeownership Mortgage Bonds Resolution, or are held in the Authority's General Fund.
-The single family mortgage loans that are potential liabilities because of certain payment and repurchase obligations are the Ginnie Mae Mortgage Loans and the Fannie Mae Mortgage Loans still in a Repurchase Obligation Period and the single family mortgage loans that are potential liabilities because of certain temporary payment obligations during periods of forbearance are Ginnie Mae Mortgage Loans, Fannie Mae Mortgage Loans, and single family mortgage loans in an Authority Mortgage Backed Security.
-Note also that outstanding Homeownership Mortgage Bonds and Commonwealth Mortgage Bonds that are not pass-throughs also impose payment obligations on the Authority and the Authority's ability to make those payments could be negatively impacted by mortgage loans in forbearance.
-The data is presented in the appropriate sections below which are in the same order as they are listed in this paragraph.
+The single family mortgage loans that are Authority assets are pledged to the Commonwealth Mortgage Bonds Resolution, pledged to the Homeownership Mortgage Bonds Resolution, or are held in the Authority's General Fund.
+The single family mortgage loans that are potential liabilities because of certain payment and repurchase obligations are the Ginnie Mae Mortgage Loans and the Fannie Mae Mortgage Loans still in a Repurchase Obligation Period.